PyBoat/pyboat.github.io/index.md

 **Welcome to PyBoat**<br>
 Thank you for taking interest in PyBoat.
-For a full list of commands, see <a href='commandlist.md'>here.</a>
+To download a full list of commands, click <a href='commandlist.md'>here.</a>
+If you do not want to download it,